 - indent: falls back to FEED_EXPORT_INDENT. - item_export_kwargs: dict with keyword arguments for the corresponding item exporter class.
-New in version 2.4.0.

 • overwrite: whether to overwrite the file if it already exists (True) or append to its content (False).

 The default value depends on the storage backend: